OUChenXu/man2/summary/mv02_association.md

-# Introduction to Multivariate Analysis
+# A First Step to Modelling the Relationship

 ## Detailed Topics to be Covered